PascalMinder/geoblock/readme.md

 # GeoBlock

-Simple plugin for [Traefik](https://github.com/containous/traefik) to block request based on their country of origin.
+Simple plugin for [Traefik](https://github.com/containous/traefik) to block or allow requests based on their country of origin.
 Uses [GeoJs.io](https://www.geojs.io/).

 ## Configuration